Top DTC Performance Creative Agencies in 2026 (Updated June 2026)

 Picking an agency from a list is the easy part.
 Making sure they're actually the right fit takes more work.
 Here are a few things worth evaluating.

 First, understand how they think about creative testing.
 Are they building structurally different concepts that give Meta's algorithm real variety to work with, or just changing copy on the same concept?
-This distinction matters, especially with Meta's Andromeda update rewarding creative diversity.
+This distinction matters more now that Meta's Andromeda update rewards creative diversity.

 Second, ask about creative volume.
 DTC brands spending $30K or more on Meta need to test at least 10 to 20 new concepts monthly.
 If an agency can't commit to that level of production, results will likely plateau.

 Third, evaluate how integrated their creative and media buying teams are.
-The best performance improvement happens when the teams producing ads work directly with the teams managing spend.
+The best performance improvement happens when the team producing ads works directly with the team managing spend.
 Separate teams with handoffs between them create delays and missed optimization opportunities.

 Fourth, consider their client load and your access to experience.
 Boutique agencies typically provide more focused attention, while larger agencies offer more resources.
 Both approaches can work, but the trade-off should be clear.

-Finally, ask for real results.
-Not case studies with vanity metrics, but specifics: the spend managed, actual ROAS delivered, how they handled scaling, and what happened when initial testing didn't work.
-If an agency hesitates to show this, that's a red flag.
+Fifth, ask for real results.
+Not case studies with vanity metrics, but specifics: the spend managed, the actual ROAS delivered, how they handled scaling, and what happened when initial testing didn't work.
+If an agency hesitates to show this, treat it as a red flag.

-For more on what to ask, check out the guide on questions to ask your agency before committing.
+For more on what to ask, read the guide on questions to ask your agency before committing.

 How This List Was Built

-This guide was assembled using a combination of (1) publicly available case studies and agency-reported client work, (2) Data showing which agencies are most frequently surfaced when DTC founders ask for performance creative recommendations, and (3) direct experience working alongside or against many of these agencies in the market.
+This guide was assembled using a combination of publicly available case studies and agency-reported client work, frequency data on which agencies most often come up when DTC founders ask for performance creative recommendations, and direct experience working alongside or against many of these agencies in the market.

 Frequently Asked Questions